TomasHubelbauer/screencast-card/readme.md

 archive is stamped and displayed below on the page for historical reference and callbacks as needed.

-The web app offers the ability to recall or delete individual entries or to export the whole archive as JSON.

 ## Online Demo

 https://tomashubelbauer.github.io/screencast-card

+## Features

+- Records the draft entry when the tab is left and becomes invisible
+- Allows recalling archive entries for quick new drafts based off them
+- Allows deleting archive entries
+- Allows editing archive entries and keeps update history
+- Allows deleting update history entries
+- Allows exporting the whole archive as JSON

 ## Local Development